-The two most commonly used methods of employee recognition are Peer-to-Peer Recognition and Manager Recognition.
-However, there is always a constant debate on which of these two methods is more effective for an organization.
+The two most commonly used employee recognition methods are Peer-to-Peer Recognition and Manager Recognition.
+However, there is always a debate about which method is more effective for an organization.

 As the name suggests, peer-to-peer recognition is the method of recognition, where the employees are appreciated by their co-workers for their effort, contribution and support towards business growth.